 No matter where your brand is investing marketing dollars, the value you get back is the priority.
-For different forms of marketing, there are different value equations.
+There are different value equations for different forms of marketing.
 In motorsports marketing, the value equation involves four primary stakeholders: fans, sponsors, teams, and series.
-Each different channel will function differently, but they all need to work together to maintain a sustainable balance for everyone involved.
+Each channel will function differently, but they all need to work together to maintain a sustainable balance for everyone involved.

 We work with our partners to ensure their channel generates sustainable value throughout their entire program.
-See below for a look at the various components.
+Let’s break down the components to understand the similarities and differences.

 Fans

-There are many entertainment options and sporting events for fans to spend their money on.
-Race fans and their loyalty are why sponsors are involved because racing provides a unique platform to engage them through.
-They will be happy if they receive a great experience, the action is captivating and if they can feel connected to their driver and favorite team.
+There are many entertainment options and sporting events for fans to spend money on.
+Race fans and their loyalty are why sponsors are involved because racing provides a unique platform to engage them.
+They will be happy if they receive a great experience, the action is captivating and they can feel connected to their driver and favorite team.

 Fans understand that sponsorship is vital to the success of any team or driver and are loyal to those companies who support them.
 According to research by Nielsen, NASCAR has the most brand-loyal fans among any other American sport.
 If fan-centric elements are missing, fans will find somewhere else to spend their time and money.